RealGeeks/lead_router.py/README.md

 Each rg2 server has a `leadrouter subscriber` running, and there is a beanstalkd for each server.
 See [config in rg2](https://github.com/RealGeeks/rg2/blob/master/server_config/supervisord.conf)

-To see the current status of all beanstalkd servers, run:
+To see the current status of all beanstalkd servers, run (you'll need to install [beanstool](https://github.com/tyba/beanstool)):

     python stats.py

-you'll need to install [beanstool](https://github.com/tyba/beanstool)
+We send errors to sentry: https://app.getsentry.com/realgeeks/lead-router-subscriber/

+If the error has job as JSON you can send resend this job manually:

+    $ leadrouter send --help